Saint Vincent and the Grenadines

 Time

-Saint Vincent and the Grenadines (/ˌɡrɛnəˈdiːnz/ ⓘ GREH-nə-DEENZ) is an island country in the eastern Caribbean.
-It is located in the southeast Windward Islands of the Lesser Antilles, which lie in the West Indies, at the southern end of the eastern border of the Caribbean Sea, where the latter meets the Atlantic Ocean.
+Saint Vincent and the Grenadines (/ˌɡrɛn.əˈdiːnz/ ⓘ GREN-ə-DEENZ), sometimes known simply as Saint Vincent or SVG,[9] is an island country in the eastern Caribbean.
+It is located in the southeast Windward Islands of the Lesser Antilles, which lie in the West Indies, at the southern end of the eastern border between the Caribbean Sea and the Atlantic Ocean.
+To the north lies Saint Lucia, to the east is Barbados, and Grenada lies to the south.

-Kingstown is the capital and main port.
-Saint Vincent has a British colonial history, and is now part of the Organisation of Eastern Caribbean States, CARICOM, the Commonwealth of Nations, the Bolivarian Alliance for the Americas, and the Community of Latin American and Caribbean States (CELAC).
+Saint Vincent is a member of the Organisation of Eastern Caribbean States, CARICOM, the Bolivarian Alliance for the Americas, and the Community of Latin American and Caribbean States (CELAC).

 Read more Source: Wikipedia